 What is the impact of the corona virus on travels to and from Sweden?

-Also, in Sweden it is strongly recommended to stay within 2 hours of your home.
-This way the government wants to avoid spreading the virus to other regions and it is also necessary to avoid crowded hospitals.
-This recommendation stays in place until June 6.
-It is clear that the government can re-introduce this recommendation when necessary.
-So, it will be allowed but they urge you not to.
+Also, in Sweden it was strongly recommended to stay within 2 hours of your home.
+This way the government wanted to avoid spreading the virus to other regions and it is also necessary to avoid crowded hospitals.
+This recommendation is no longer in place but it is clear that the government can re-introduce this recommendation when necessary.

-If you are in Sweden now, it is best to check whether your travel insurance covers medical assistance, repatriation and possible costs for (preventive) quarantine – even if you are not tested – on the spot.
+If you are in Sweden now or consider travelling to Sweden, it is best to check whether your travel insurance covers medical assistance, repatriation and possible costs for (preventive) quarantine – even if you are not tested – on the spot.

-Do you really have to travel to Sweden for some urgent reason?
+Do you really have to travel to Sweden?
 Then check that your travel insurance covers a cancellation in the event of an epidemic or pandemic such as the coronavirus.

-Some museums are open as usual, but limit the number of visitors.
+Most museums are open, but limit the number of visitors.
 Any mass events are canceled or postponed.

 Although the restaurants may officially remain open, a few businesses closed on their own initiative.
 Restaurants that serve a buffet are looking for alternatives.
-Social distancing is also introduced in Sweden.
+Social distancing is also the standard in Sweden.

 As an outsider you’re maybe jealous of the Swedes who sit on outdoor cafes during these times?
 Or maybe you don’t understand why they still come together?
 In Sweden they chose the strategy of group immunity.
 The government gives a lot of responsibility to the population and the Swedes usually take this responsibility.
 They adapt fairly well to the social distancing rules.
 Sweden has many one-person households and they are appreciate their ‘personal space’.
 In addition, the country is many times more extensive than the Benelux and Sweden (except for the big cities) with its 10 million inhabitants is less populated.
 Whether their strategy is the right one remains to be seen.
 Virologists have already criticized the approach of the government.